 Since my kids are learning Chinese and Korean as minority languages, this post features examples of sensory letters in these languages.

-However, you can make tactile words in any language and also apply this to numbers!
+However, you can make puffy paint tactile words in any language and even apply this to numbers!

 This post has affiliate links.
 Please see our disclosure policy for further details.

 Tactile flashcards: What you need to make them

 - Make sure to get the one in this link, because the tip is narrow and thus writing is easier to control (see image below).

 - If you don’t have puffy paint, you can make your own with glue, flour, and shaving cream foam.